Bluelord/ML_Mastery_Python/Lessons/README.md

   - **Present Result:** Finalize the model, make prediction & present results.
   15. Model Finalization.
 (Present Results)

-From this book we will know how to work on small to medium size dataset, how to build a modle that can make accurate predictions on new data, we wil learn new and different techniques in python and scipy.

 ### Python Ecosystem for ML

 Python is a general purpose interpreted programming language.
 It is easy to learn and use